typelevel/cats-effect/docs/schedulers.md

 `IO` programs and fibers are ultimately executed on JVM threads, which are themselves mapped directly to kernel threads and, ultimately (when scheduled), to processors.
 Determining the optimal method of mapping a real-world, concurrent application down to kernel-level threads is an extremely complex problem, and the details of *why* Cats Effect has chosen the particular strategies it employs are discussed later in this section.

-As an executive overview though, `IO` leverages three independent thread pools to evaluate programs:
+As an executive overview though, `IO` leverages these mostly independent thread pools to evaluate programs:

 - **A work-stealing pool for *computation***, consisting of exactly the same number of `Thread`s as there are hardware processors (minimum: 2)
-- **A single-threaded schedule dispatcher**, consisting of a single maximum-priority `Thread` which dispatches `sleep`s with high precision
-- **An unbounded blocking pool**, defaulting to zero `Thread`s and allocating as-needed (with caching and downsizing) to meet demand for *blocking* operations
+- **An unbounded blocking pool**, defaulting to zero `Thread`s and allocating as-needed (with caching and downsizing) to meet demand for *blocking* operations (technically this separate thread pool is built into the work-stealing pool, and handled transparently)

 The *vast* majority of any program will execute on the work-stealing pool.
 Shifting computation between these pools is done transparently to the user, and for the most part, you don't even need to know they are there.